0192pm/CodePath-SITE-Application/README.md

     As someone who is most comfortable with Python, I had difficulties creating a random sequence using JavaScript syntax.
 Luckily, I found resources listed above to help me create an array that generated a list of 8 random numbers from 1-6, which corresponded to each button.
 I repeatedly played the game and tested out different button combinations each time (ex. purposely making a mistake every other turn).
 It was a bit tedious at first but was eventually worth the time when I found several errors.

     In addition to the required and optional steps, I wanted to create an outer space theme because I thought it matched the lights and alien-like sounds produced by the buttons.
-Despite it being my first time using CSS I was determined to execute my design plans so I worked around my skillset and used resources online to style the website to my liking:
+Despite it being my first time using CSS, I was determined to execute my design plans so I worked around my skillset and used resources online to style the website to my liking:

       - I used the free fonts provided by Google for my personal use.